-The school protects and educates learners and staff in their use of technology, including where they are learning remotely, and has mechanisms to identify, intervene and escalate any concerns where this is needed.
+The school protects and educates pupils and staff in their use of technology, including where they are learning remotely, and has mechanisms to identify, intervene and escalate any concerns where this is needed.

-The school Online Safety Policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate learners and staff.
+The school's online safety policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate pupils and staff.
 It also incorporates the use of mobile and smart technology and appropriate filtering and monitoring on school devices and networks.
-Security protection procedures which meet the Cyber security standards for schools and colleges are in place in order to safeguard the systems, staff and learners and review the effectiveness of these procedures to keep up with ever evolving cyber-crime technologies.
+Security protection procedures which meet the updated Cyber security standards for schools and colleges (2024) are in place in order to safeguard the systems, staff and pupils and review the effectiveness of these procedures to keep up with ever evolving cyber-crime technologies.
 The school is also in regular communication with parents and carers and uses these communications to reinforce online safety and the systems the school use to protect children from online harms.

 To ensure that online safety is effective, especially as technology and the associated risks and harms evolve and change, the school undertakes an annual review and risk assessment.
+Please refer to our online safety policy for more information.